Division of Fishes History

 In 1991, Mark Westneat was hired to continue expanding marine collections and to add a functional morphological component to The Field Museum's research program.
 Westneat has made substantive marine collections from the East coast of the United States and the Juan Fernández Islands as well as a large series of coral-reef collections in the Indo-Pacific: Australia, the Philippines, Palau, Papua New Guinea, Solomon Islands, and Thailand.
 Westneat spearheaded Fishes' efforts to begin the collection of tissue samples for genetic research and the analysis of molecular data.
 Westneat also oversaw the migration of the Fishes database from MUSE into KEMu and the movement of the entire fish collection to the Collections Resource Center.
 Beginning in 2007, Westneat started as full-time director of the Encyclopeida of Life's Biodiversity Synthesis Center (BioSynC), which is an initiative dedicated to advancing biodiversity science through diverse meetings, workshops, research programs, and outreach.

-In 2007, W. Leo Smith joined The Field Museum and is further developing the marine and freshwater collections of The Field Museum.
-Smith's research has expanded the molecular and comparative anatomical research programs in the division and the incorporation of the tissue collection into the Fishes database.
-He is a member of the management committee for the Pritzker Laboratory of Molecular Systematics and Evolution.
-Smith's initial collection efforts have focused on shallow and deep-water collections off Taiwan and a benthic and midwater trawling expedition in the San Diego Trough (image gallery and video).
+In 2007, Leo Smith joined The Field Museum and is further developing the marine and freshwater collections of The Field Museum.
+Smith's research expanded the molecular and comparative anatomical research programs in the division and the incorporation of the tissue collection into the Fishes database.
+Smith's collection efforts focused on shallow and deep-water collections off Taiwan and a benthic and midwater trawling expedition in the San Diego Trough.
+In 2013 Smith left The Field Museum for a professorial position at the University of Kansas.

 - Follow Our Research